 OEE scores provide very valuable insight – an accurate picture of how effectively your manufacturing process is running.
 And it makes it easy to track improvements in that process over time.

 What your OEE score doesn’t provide is any insights as to the underlying causes of lost productivity.
 This is the role of Availability, Performance, and Quality.

 In the preferred calculation, you get the best of both worlds.
 A single number that captures how well you are doing (OEE) and three numbers that capture the fundamental nature of your losses (Availability, Performance, and Quality).

 Here is an interesting example.
 Look at the following OEE data for two sequential weeks.

-Now let’s work through a complete example using the preferred OEE calculation.
-Here is data recorded for the first shift:
+Now, let’s work through a complete example using the preferred OEE calculation.
+Here is the data recorded for the first shift:

 As described in the OEE Factors page, the OEE calculation begins with Planned Production Time.
 So first, exclude any Shift Time where there is no intention of running production (typically Breaks).